Anti-Catholicism: Great Britain

-Assassination plots in which Catholics were prime movers fueled anti-Catholicism in England.
-These plots included the famous Gunpowder Plot, in which Guy Fawkes and other conspirators plotted to blow up the English Parliament while it was in session.
-The fictitious "Popish Plot" involving Titus Oates was a hoax that many Protestants believed to be true, exacerbating Anglican-Catholic relations.
+Assassination plots in which Catholics played prominent roles contributed to the growth of anti-Catholic sentiment in England.
+These included the Gunpowder Plot, in which Guy Fawkes and other conspirators attempted to blow up the English Parliament while it was in session.
+The so-called "Popish Plot," promoted by Titus Oates, was a fabricated conspiracy that that many Protestants nonetheless accepted as genuine, further straining relations between Anglicans and Catholics.

-The Glorious Revolution of 1688–1689 involved the overthrow of King James II, of the Stuart dynasty, who favoured the Catholics, and his replacement by a Dutch Protestant.
-For decades the Stuarts were supported by France in plots to invade and conquer Britain, and anti-Catholicism persisted.
+The Glorious Revolution of 1688 to 1689 resulted in the overthrow of King James II of the Stuart dynasty, who was perceived as favoring Catholic interests, and his replacement by a Dutch Protestant ruler.
+For several decades, the Stuarts received support by France in efforts to regain the throne, and anti-Catholic sentiment continued during this period.